 MetaTrader users should use the library that we provide in order to achieve automation.
 In this section, we will look at how it is done.

-The library is built for MetaTrader 5, as it is the latest version.
-All those using MetaTrader 4 can try manual installation as per steps given below or contact the support team for help.
+The library is fully compatible with MT4 & MT5.
+In case you face any problems, try manual installation as per steps given below or contact the support team for help.

 Those migrating from our previous generation AutoTrader system should take a note that the API functions have changed.
 Most notable change is the addition of Pseudo Account which is an additional parameter in all the functions.